danBamikiya/agoric-vscode-extension/README.md

 - Clone this repo
 - Cd into the project folder
 - Install the project dependencies
-- Type <kbd>F5</kbd> then choose 'Run Extension' to interact with the extension or 'Extension Tests' to Run the extension integration tests.
+- Type <kbd>F5</kbd> then choose 'Run Extension' to interact with the extension or choose 'Extension Tests' to Run the extension integration tests.

 Created by [Dan Bamikiya](https://github.com/danBamikiya).
 Go follow me on [Twitter](https://twitter.com/danBamikiya)!